Permissions and Sharing in Agent Builder

 Permission Needed

-• Create, view, edit, and manage all workflows
+• Create, view, edit, and manage all Workflow agents

 • Share drafts with Builders to collaborate on creation and testing pre-publication

-• Share run access for individual users (not entire workspace) on published workflows
+• Share run access for individual users (not entire workspace) on published Workflow agents

 User